+ELECTRONIC IGNITION

-ELECTRONIC IGNITION - Place the switch in ON position.
-If switch light comes on, place switch in OFF position and wait 5 minutes.
+Place the switch in the ON position.
+If the switch light comes on, place the switch in OFF position and wait 5 minutes.
 The switch light will only come on in the event of water heater malfunction or if the flame fails to light.
-After required delay, again place switch in ON position.
+After the required delay, again place switch in ON position.
 It may take more than one start attempt when unit is being used for the first time or after the LP gas bottle has been refilled.
 For complete shutdown, place switch in OFF position.

-ELECTRONIC WATER HEATER SWITCH
+REMOTE WATER HEATER SWITCH

+LIGHTING PILOT

-LIGHTING PILOT - Turn the gas knob to OFF.
+Turn the gas knob to OFF.
 Always wait 5 minutes to allow LP gas, which may have collected in the burner compartment, to dissipate.
-Your water heater will be equipped with a Robertshaw "UNITROL" thermostat (Figure 17, page 43) or an ITT General Control Thermostat (Figure 18, page 43).
+Your water heater will be equipped with a Robertshaw "UNITROL" thermostat (Figure 15, Page 54) or an ITT General Control Thermostat (Figure 16, Page 54).

-DO NOT light pilot unless water heater is full of water.
+Do not light pilot unless water heater is full of water.

-ROBERTSHAW "UNITROL" THERMOSTAT - Turn the gas knob counterclockwise to PILOT.
+ROBERTSHAW "UNITROL" THERMOSTAT

+Turn the gas knob counterclockwise to PILOT.
 Press and hold the reset button while you apply a lighted match to the pilot burner.
 Release the reset button after pilot has burned one minute (repeat procedure if pilot goes out).
 Turn the gas knob to ON.